-The Program Supervisor will perform functions related to internal human trafficking efforts within Children Advocacy Center’s across the state of Louisiana, supervision and management of the Regional Care Coordinators, providing ongoing assistance and development of statewide care coordination, and additional Children Advocacy Center network activities.
+Overview: The LACAC Care Coordinator Advisor will perform functions related to internal human trafficking efforts within Children Advocacy Center’s across the state of Louisiana, supervision and management of the Regional Care Coordinators, providing ongoing assistance and development of statewide care coordination, and additional Children Advocacy Center network activities.

 Full-time Employee (40 hours/week).
-Reports to the Executive Director of LACAC and the Program Director of the LCYTC-AI project.
+Reports to the Director of Special Projects of Care Coordination at LACAC and the Program Director of the LCYTC-AI project.
 Hybrid- expected to come into the office a minimum of 2 days a week, must live in Louisiana.
 Office based in the Slidell, Louisiana.

 Louisiana Child and Youth Trafficking Collaborative